Rocky Raccoon: Composition

-Starr's accentuated snare drum after the line "He drew first and shot" (mimicking the sound of a gun) is an example of word painting.

-During take 8 of the song (featured on Anthology 3), McCartney flubbed the line "stinking of gin", singing "sminking" instead (presumably confusing the words "smelling" and "stinking").
-This caused him to laugh, exclaim "Sminking?!" and make up the remaining lines in the song.
-This take also has a noticeably different spoken-word introduction, with Rocky coming from "a little town in Minnesota", rather than the album version's "somewhere in the black mining hills of Dakota", and McCartney's faux Western-American accent is more pronounced.

 Legacy

 In Mojo magazine in October 2008, McCartney acknowledged that the style of the song is a pastiche, saying: "I was basically spoofing the folksinger."
 Lennon attributed the song to McCartney, saying: "Couldn't you guess?
 Would I have gone to all that trouble about Gideon's Bible and all that stuff?"

 Coinciding with the 50th anniversary of its release, Jacob Stolworthy of The Independent listed "Rocky Raccoon" at number 22 in his ranking of the White Album's 30 tracks.
 He called the song "proof of McCartney's songwriting versatility" and continued that the song is "bolstered by a vibrant honky-tonk piano from the group's long-time record producer George Martin".

-The Marvel Comics character Rocket Raccoon is inspired by the song.
+The song also became the inspiration for the Marvel Comics character Rocket Raccoon who would later become a fan favorite character.

-TISM song "While My Catarrh Gently Weeps", from their 1990 album Hot Dogma, references "Rocky Raccoon" as an imposter taking the subject's place on the White Album.